Nebelhorn Trophy: History

-The ISU Challenger Series was introduced in 2014.
-It is a series of international figure skating competitions sanctioned by the International Skating Union and organized by ISU member nations.
+The ISU Challenger Series was introduced in 2014 as a series of international figure skating competitions, sanctioned by the International Skating Union and organized by ISU member nations.
 The objective is to ensure consistent organization and structure within a series of international competitions linked together, providing opportunities for senior-level skaters to compete at the international level and also earn ISU World Standing points.
-The Nebelhorn Trophy has been a Challenger Series event every year since.
-Despite the COVID-19 pandemic, the 2020 Nebelhorn Trophy did take place, but with extensive social distancing guidelines and procedures for the athletes and coaches in attendance, and without spectators.
+The Nebelhorn Trophy was one of the inaugural events.
+When an event is held as part of the Challenger Series, it must host at least three of the four disciplines (men's singles, women's singles, pair skating, and ice dance) and representatives from at least ten different ISU member nations.
+The minimum number of entrants required for each discipline is eight skaters each in men's singles and women's singles, five teams in pair skating, and six teams in ice dance.
+Each ISU member nation is eligible to enter up to three skaters or teams per discipline in each competition, although the German Ice Skating Union may enter an unlimited number of entrants in their own event.